How Good is Post-Hoc Watermarking With Language Model Rephrasing?: Experiments

-We investigate whether larger models are better suited for post-hoc watermarking.
-Figure~\ref{fig:model_scale} shows the trade-off curves by model family (SmolLM, Gemma, Llama, Qwen) and size.
+We investigate whether larger models are better suited for post-hoc watermarking. \autoref{fig:model_scale} shows the trade-off curves by model family (SmolLM, Gemma, Llama, Qwen) and size.
 Regarding performance, we observe that larger models preserve semantics better: across all families, increasing model size (darker points) shifts the clusters upward.
 For example, within the Llama family, Llama-3.1-8B (dark green) attains lower cross entropy than the 3B and 1B variants (lighter teal) at comparable watermark strengths.
 However, larger models struggle to reach low $p$-values compared to smaller models: they populate the left rather than the right of the plots.
 Gemma~3 models are essentially absent from the high-detectability region, as their outputs naturally exhibit very low entropy, even for the smallest sizes.
 Overall, when strong watermarking is required, only small models appear on the frontier, whereas larger models dominate in the lower-strength regime.
-We see in~\autoref{subsec:code} that the issue with large models persists even if temperature is increased.
+We see in~\autoref{subsec:code} that the issue with large models persists even if the temperature is increased.

 Note that these results are conditioned on the length filtering described in~\autoref{subsec:exp_set_up}; thus, the presence of a data point implies enough successful valid generation for the corresponding combination of model/scheme/parameters.
-We refer the reader to \autoref{app:additional_results} to assess the generation stability of each configuration, as smaller models fail to meet length constraints more frequently, cannot be read from the figure.
+For instance, smaller models with stronger watermarks fail to meet length constraints more frequently.
+We refer the reader to \autoref{app:additional_results} to assess the generation stability of each configuration, which cannot be inferred directly from the figure.